 The researchers then compared four models of speciation to determine which best accounted for the rate of speciation actually found.
 The Red Queen hypothesis, of species arising as a result of an accumulation of small changes, fitted only eight percent of the evolutionary trees.
 A model in which species arise from single rare events fitted eighty percent of the trees.

-The work suggests that may not be the cause of speciation, which Pagel said "really goes against the grain" for scientists who have a Darwinian view of evolution.
+The work suggests that natural selection may not be the cause of speciation, which Pagel said "really goes against the grain" for scientists who have a Darwinian view of evolution.
 The model that provided the best fit for the data is surprisingly incompatible with the idea that speciation is a result of many small small events, Pagel said.

 The paper is published in the journal Nature.